nazu777/practice_hackathon/README.md

-process for implementing login(in case of independent mobile app(no reliance on laptop): step 1:go to firebase,login and set up authentication(gmail only to save time) step 2:settings->general->your apps->android: step 1(register app):
+process for implementing login(in case of independent mobile app(no reliance on laptop): step 1:go to firebase,login and set up authentication(gmail only to save time) step 1.5:set up firestore database(or whichever is suitable to your project) step 2:settings->general->your apps->android: step 1(register app):
       fill package name(applicationID in android/app/build.gradle.kts)